Denji Sentai Megaranger: Kouichirou Endo

 Kouichirou Endo/Mega Black (遠藤 耕一郎/メガブラック, Endō Kōichirō/Mega Burakku): 18 years old, Kouichirou is the functioning leader and overachiever of the team.
 Aside from being a keen soccer player, he is a member of the class committee and is concerned about his schoolwork.
 He balances his duties as a Megaranger and a student.
 He has a younger brother, Koujiro, who also plays soccer.
 A natural leader but extremely bossy, he once created an hour by hour schedule for all the Megarangers to follow but they ignored it.
 During his stay at the Epinard Nasu hotel in Tochigi, Kouichirou encounters a mysterious boy who is a spiritual representation of the forest that is not only in danger of Kinoko Nejire's attack on it but INET's Relay Base.
 He eventually gains the forest spirit's trust as he uses up all his power to help the Megarangers as Kouichirou promises to have INET relocate the relay base.

-Mega Black's forehead symbol is the digital satellite, which enables him to trace communication sources and transmissions.
+Mega Black's forehead symbol is a digital satellite, which enables him to trace communication sources and transmissions.